AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

 # Auth Service - Active Context

 ## Current Session Context
-February 26, 2025, 11:44 AM (Europe/Berlin, UTC+1:00)
+February 26, 2025, 3:30 PM (Europe/Berlin, UTC+1:00)

 ## Project Status
 Memory Bank has been initialized for the auth_service project.
 We've created comprehensive documentation covering architecture, code structure, security, and documentation planning.
 We've identified and analyzed an email sending issue where users are not receiving registration confirmation emails, and have developed a detailed diagnostic and implementation plan to address this issue.
+We're now working on updating the subscription tier system to match new requirements.

 ## Current Goals
 1. ✅ Complete Memory Bank initialization